stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 10000
 ```

+As you can see, this time the computation finished without
+overflowing the call stack.

 Tail recursive functions are allowed to consist of
 (possibly nested) pattern matches, with recursive
 calls at tail position in several of the branches.